android10/ktor-dockerizer/README.md

 # Gradle Dockerizer

 Gradle Plugin that facilitates docker integration when using gradle as a build system.
+So far it has been tested with the following Frameworks:

+ - Ktor
+ - Play Framework (WIP)
+ - Spring Boot (WIP)

+# Building this Project

+From the root folder you can execute:

+ - `./gradlew clean build`
+ - `./gradlew :sample-project:ktor:dockerizerExample`
+ - `./gradlew :sample-project:ktor:run`

 ## Requirements